-- Select both lines, and merge them using the Merge Polylines tool
+- Select both lines, and merge them into a boundary using the To Boundary tool.

 This typical stockyard is surveyed once a quarter by the local surveyor.
 The company has requested the unused portion of the stocks be surveyed as well for this quarter.

 Shown border (in blue) is the standard boundary, the small yard to the North West is the area to be added.

 The first step is to create a copy of your boundary to edit so you are not modifying the original.